kenseehart/btypes/README.md

 In order to give the developer full use of the field namespace, we distiguish fields from non-field attributes by marking the latter with a trailing underscore.
 For example, `foo.n_`, `foo.size_`.
 This means you should not define fields ending with `_`.

 However, if you implement a custom type and you wish to define your own non-field attributes, please use a trailing underscore for that purpose.

+# Metatypes, field types, and fields

+It's important when using btypes to have a clear understanding of levels of types.
+So, for example, `uint` is a metatype which you instantiate to get a field type, so `uint(5)` is a 5 bit unsigned integer field type (as opposed to an unsigned integer with a value of 5).
+You instantiate a field type to get a field, e.g. `x = uint(5)()`, and then assign values to the field via the `x.v_` or `x.n_` attributes.